rushi04/urban-logistics/README.md

 # urban-logistics
-Its a delivery based service web app build using node and react.
+Its a delivery based service web app build using django and react.